epigama/chatup/README.md

 1. Clone the project.
 2. Create a new Firebase project on https://console.firebase.google.com/
 3. Once a project is created, open it on Firebase and add an android app by entering its package name and your SHA1 Debug Key (not compulsory).
-4. Download the google-services.json file that is created after entering the details, and complete the creation of app.
+4. Download the google-services.json file that is created after entering the details.
 2. Add the google-services.json file to your local clone of the project in the app folder.
 3. Enable email and phone authentication under the Authentication column in your Firebase Console
 4. Run the gradle.